-Implementation of this section shall be subject to COA-DBM-DILG-GCG-DMD J.C.
-No. 2015-01 dated January 8, 2015 and such other pertinent guidelines issued by agencies concerned.
+Implementation of this section shall be subject to COA-DBM-DILG-GCG-DND J.C.
+No. 2015-01 dated January 8, 2015 and such other guidelines issued thereon.

 Sec.
-82. Limitations on Cash Advance and Reportorial Requirements.
+76. Limitations on Cash Advance and Reportorial Requirements.
 Notwithstanding any provision of law to the contrary, cash advances shall not be granted until such time that the earlier cash advances availed of by the officials or employees concerned shall have been liquidated in accordance with accounting and auditing rules and regulations.

-For this purpose, the head of the agency and the COA auditor shall be jointly responsible for the preparation and submission to the House Committee on Appropriations and Senate Committee on Finance, either in printed form or by way of electronic document, the Annual Report on Cash Advances indicating the names of the recipients, the items of expenditures for which said cash advances were disbursed, and the dates of liquidation as reflected in the Agency Books of Accounts.
+For this purpose, the head of the agency and the COA auditor shall be jointly responsible for the preparation and submission to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, the Annual Report on Cash Advances indicating the names of the recipients, the items of expenditures for which said cash advances were disbursed, and the dates of liquidation as reflected in the Agency Books of Accounts.

+- Sec.
+77. Use of Funds for Foreign-Assisted Projects.
+The amounts appropriated in this Act for the implementation of foreign-assisted projects, composed of loan proceeds and peso counterpart components shall be utilized in accordance with the guidelines issued thereon. - Sec.
+78. Disbursement of Funds.
+Public funds for obligations incurred with proper authorization shall be disbursed only through the BTr and/or authorized government servicing banks under the Modified Disbursement System, subject to guidelines issued thereon. - Sec.
+79. Electronic Payments in Government Disbursements.
+Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCS and GOCCS shall adopt the use of electronic payment in the disbursement of public funds.

+In cases when the adoption of electronic payment is impracticable, agencies shall be allowed to continue with the existing payment scheme and shall submit to the DBM, within sixty (60) days from the effectivity of this Act the reasons therefor.

 Sec.
-83. Use of Funds for Foreign-Assisted Projects.
-The amounts appropriated in this Act for the implementation of foreign-assisted projects, composed of loan proceeds and peso counterpart components shall be utilized in accordance with the rules and regulations prescribed under DBM-COA-DOF J.C.
-No. 2-97 dated March 31, 1997.

-Sec.
-84. Nonitoring Implementation Plan.
-Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCs, as well as GOCCs and LGUs receiving subsidy from the National Government shall prepare and submit to the DBM, either in printed form or by way of electronic document, a Nonitoring Implementation Plan (NIP) showing the vital information or results chain starting with inputs, moving through the milestone activities and their implementation timelines, processes, outputs and immediate outcomes as bases for estimating monitoring costs of programs and projects.
-It shall likewise consider the commitment and accountability of the agencies as identified in this Act.

-The agency concerned shall submit to the DBN and the House Committee on Appropriations and the Senate Committee on Finance, quarterly and annual reports vis-a-vis the WIP within thirty (30) days from the end of each quarter and year, respectively.
-The head of the agency concerned and the Agency's web administrator or his/her equivalent shall be responsible for ensuring that the WIP and said reports are posted on the Agency's website.

-Sec.
-85. Disbursement of Funds.
-Public funds for obligations incurred with proper authorization shall be disbursed only through the BTr and/or authorized government servicing banks under the Wodified Disbursement System, subject to guidelines issued thereon.

-Sec.
-86. Electronic Payments in Government Disbursements.
-Departments, bureaus and offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCS and GOCCS shall adopt the use of electronic payment in the disbursement of public funds.

-In cases when the adoption of electronic payment is impracticable, agencies shall submit to the DBM, within sixty (60) days from the effectivity of this Act, the reasons therefor and a plan to ensure compliance.

-Sec.
-87. Personal Liability of Public Officials and Employees for the Incurrence or Payment of Unauthorized or Unlawful Obligation or Expenditure.
+80. Personal Liability of Public Officials and Employees for the Incurrence or Payment of Unauthorized or Unlawful Obligation or Expenditure.
 Any and all public officials or employees who will authorize, allow or permit, as well as those who are negligent in the performance of their duties and functions which resulted in the incurrence or payment of unauthorized and unlawful obligation or expenditure shall be, personally liable to the government for the full amount committed or expended and, subject to disciplinary actions in accordance with Section 43, Chapter 5 and Section 80, Chapter 7, Book VI of E.O.
 No. 292.

 Sec.
-88. Reversion of Unexpended Balances of Appropriations.
-Notwithstanding any provision of law to the contrary, unexpended balances of appropriations authorized in this Act shall revert to the General Fund at the end of the validity of appropriations provided under Section 65 hereof and shall not thereafter be available for expenditure except by subsequent legislative enactment.
-Sec.
-89. Organizational Structure and Staffing Pattern Changes.
-Notwithstanding any provision of law to the contrary and within the limits of the appropriations authorized in this Act, the President of the Philippines is authorized to create new offices and modify the existing organizational structure of the agencies in the Executive branch, as well as create new positions or modify existing ones whenever public interest so requires.
-The DBM may approve minor changes in the organizational structure and staffing pattern of agencies, and create positions up to a division chief and equivalent level under the Executive branch.
+81. Reversion of Unexpended Balances of Appropriations.
+Notwithstanding any provision of law to the contrary, unexpended balances of appropriations authorized in this Act shall revert to the General Fund at the end of the validity of appropriations provided under Section 60 hereof and shall not thereafter be available for expenditure except by subsequent legislative enactment.